 VSU Employment Classifications

-Classified Employees: Classified employees shall consist of the professional and administrative employees and staff defined as follows:
+Staff: Staff employees shall consist of two major employee groups 1) staff professional and administrative employees and 2)staff non-exempt and defined as follows:

-Professional and Administrative Employees: All employees who are exempt from the Federal Wage-Hour provisions of the Fair Labor Standards Act (FLSA) because of their professional or administrative responsibilities, and who are not identified as faculty or graduate assistants, shall be designated as Professional and Administrative Employees.
+- Staff Professional and Administrative Employees are exempt from the Federal Wage-Hour provisions of the Fair Labor Standards Act (FLSA) because of their professional or administrative responsibilities.
+(This group does not include faculty or graduate assistants); and

-Staff: All employees who are not exempt from the Federal Wage-Hour provisions of the Fair Labor Standards Act (FLSA) shall be designated as staff.
-(NOTE: The University System of Georgia position classification system includes the appropriate FLSA status in the “Master List with Definitions and Guidelines.)
+- Staff Non-Exempt Employees are not exempt from the federal wage-hour provisions of the Fair Labor Standards Act (FLSA).
+(NOTE: The University System of Georgia position classification system includes the appropriate FLSA status in the “Master List with Definitions and Guidelines”.)

 Further information regarding this policy can be found at the following link: